mcpython4-coding/Documentation/mcpython/util/url.md

         function json(self)

-    variable SIMULATE

     function get_url(url, **kwargs)

-        gets the content of an URL as an requests.get() or an an SimulatedResponse-instance
+        Gets the content of an URL as an requests.get() or an an SimulatedResponse-instance
         :param url: the url to download from
         :param kwargs: kwargs to requests.get() with
         :return: the content

+        Async variant of above get_url() method